We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 Sioux Center, IA 51250

-- Personal Statement: Please write a 3-5 page statement outlining (1) your religious convictions, (2) your understanding of Christian higher education, and (3) how your philosophical orientation directs your professional work.
+- Statement: Describe in a few pages your religious convictions, your understanding of Christian higher education, and how your philosophical orientation directs your professional work.
 Throughout your personal statement, please interact with and comment directly upon relationships between your ideas and The Educational Task of Dordt University and The Educational Framework of Dordt University.
-In particular, be sure to respond to Dordt University’s four curricular coordinates (religious orientation, creational structure, creational development, and contemporary response).
-Hard copies of the Task and Framework are available upon request.
+In particular, be sure to respond to Dordt University's four curricular coordinates (religious orientation, creational structure, creational development, and contemporary response.)

 The Dordt University community confesses that the Scriptures are the Word of God.
 As God's infallibly and authoritatively inspired revelation, the Bible reveals the way of salvation in Jesus Christ, requires a life of obedience to the Lord, and provides the key to understanding, to finding and interpreting purpose in life.
 The educational philosophy of Dordt University is based upon what historically is known as a Reformed (Calvinistic) worldview.